Celine Armstrong, ASLA, LEED AP

-- Student Award – recognizes excellence in a project from the three categories above: Structures, Planning, and Open Space.
+- Student – Recognizes excellence in a project designed by a student in one of the three categories above.

 Award Levels for all Categories